Information

 Preprint

 The asymptotic statistics of random covering surfaces.
-(With Doron Puder)
+Michael Magee and Doron Puder

 Near optimal spectral gaps for hyperbolic surfaces.
-(With Will Hide)
+Michael Magee and Will Hide

 A random cover of a compact hyperbolic surface has relative spectral gap 3/16 - ϵ.
 Michael Magee, Frédéric Naud, and Doron Puder